-Prerequisites: Completion of Integrated III
+Prerequisites: Completion of Integrated III with a C or better

 This course focuses on pre-calculus and trigonometry skills that must be mastered prior to enrollment in Calculus.
 Selected topics include: vectors, limits, polar coordinates, induction, curve sketching, conics, and logarithms.